 • Clear Documentation – Accessible records of governance discussions and decisions.

-• Inclusive Language – Ensuring all community members, regardless of experience, can participate.
+• Simple Language – Ensuring all community members, regardless of experience, can participate.

 • Multilingual Support – Translating key governance documents to encourage broader participation.